albertexye/CodeConverter/README.md

 # Code Converter

-A powerful code conversion tool that transforms code from one programming language to another using the Gemini API.
+A simple code conversion tool that transforms code from one programming language to another using the Gemini API.
 Built with Tauri and Vanilla TypeScript for a fast and efficient desktop application experience.

 ## Features